-(CLO) On October 18, Lebanon's Hezbollah militant group said the war with Israel was entering a new and more escalating phase, while Iran said "the spirit of resistance will be strengthened" after the killing of Hamas leader Yahya Sinwar.
+(CLO) On October 18, Lebanon's Hezbollah militant group said the war with Israel was entering a new and more escalating phase, while Iran said "the spirit of resistance will be strengthened" following the killing of Hamas leader Yahya Sinwar.

 Hamas leader Yahya Sinwar.
 Photo: Reuters